 See these forms:

-- Order Terminating Temporary Authorization for Care of Minor Children
+Order for Temporary Authorization for Care of Minor Children

 Motion to Renew Temporary Authorization for Care of Minor Children